Procurement Management Strategies and System

 Supplier’s ESG Risk Assessment and Audit

 PTG has a sustainability risk assessment for its suppliers, covering both oil and Non-oil businesses, based on the sustainability risk assessment criteria in the dimensions of both likelihood and ESG risk impacts, which cover economic, societal, and environmental issues.
-For instance, risks of environmental impacts caused by suppliers’ businesses, surrounding community risks caused by business establishments or facilities, risks caused by delayed delivery of goods/services, etc. When becoming aware of the high-risk and very high-risk groups of suppliers, the Company shall conduct an environmental, social, and corporate governance audit (ESG Audit) to ensure that the risks encountered are properly managed.
+For instance, risks of environmental impacts caused by suppliers’ businesses, surrounding community risks caused by business establishments or facilities, risks caused by delayed delivery of goods/services, etc. When becoming aware of the high-risk and very high-risk groups of suppliers, the Company shall conduct an environmental, social, and corporate governance audit (ESG Audit) to ensure that the risks encountered are properly managed the company conducts a review once a year.

 Definition of Suppliers with High Sustainability Risks